cass-community/cass-community.github.io/_software/librom.md

   - Artificial intelligence
 cass_members:
   - LEADS
-description: A lightweight, scalable C++ library for a wide range of data-driven physical simulation methods
+description: A reduced-order modeling library for a wide range of data-driven physical simulation methods
 long_description: |
     libROM is a lightweight, scalable C++ library for data-driven physical simulation methods from the intrusive projection-based reduced order models to non-intrusive black-box approaches.